 Avoid Flimsy Jigs - Tying your own?
-Don't use jigs with undersized, under-strength hooks.
+Don't use commercial jig heads with undersized, under-strength hooks.
 They might be great for small fish but when the big one hits, they will break your heart soon after the strike.
-Use only jigs with hooks equal to or better than the ones furnished with the "Peacock Rattle Jig".
+Use only jigs with the hooks furnished with the "Peacock Rattle Jig".
 Or if you like, buy the parts from Tackle-box.net and tie your own.

 Use braided line - For the most successful presentation and especially for ensuring a solid hookset, use only braided line.
-The peacock's hard, bony mouth and sudden violent attack makes monfilament's excessive stretch a disadvantage for the angler.
-A medium-light to medium weight rod with 30 pound test braid is a good combination.
+The peacock's hard, bony mouth and sudden violent attack makes monofilament's excessive stretch a disadvantage for the angler.
+A medium-light spinning rod or medium baitcaster with 30 pound test braid is a good combination.

 Use double line for the first 6 inches — A big peacock will generally engulf the jig entirely, leaving the braided line it’s tied to in contact with the fish’s raspy teeth once you’ve set the hook.
 During the fight, big peacocks will usually make multiple runs, changing direction each time and further abrading the line.
 Anglers can actually feel the vibration and sense the stress on the line.
 After enough turns or enough rubbing, the line may part, leaving that horribly empty feeling in the pit of an angler’s stomach when he knows his trophy is irrevocably gone.
 So, tie a short length of double line for the first 6 inches (you can make a short bimini twist or a use a short length of the tag end after a palomar knot, held in position with a lock knot — or just let our guides tie it on for you).
 The double line won’t make your rig any stronger or allow you to start horsing a big fish; it will simply provide an extra level of assurance against abrasion and may save that trophy fish for you.
 Be sure to inspect the line afterward and retie if necessary.